vascoII/Tontine/README.md

 ## Overview

-Tontine is a decentralized application (dApp) built on Ethereum, designed to offer an approach to staking and earning interest in the DeFi space.
+Tontine is a decentralized application (dApp) built on Solidity, designed to offer an approach to staking and earning interest in the DeFi space.
 The project consists of two main parts: the smart contracts (backend) and the user interface (frontend).
 This repository contains both the backend and frontend codebases, organized into separate directories for ease of navigation and development.

 ## Project Structure

 - `/backend_tontine`: Contains the smart contracts, deployment scripts, and tests for the Tontine protocol.
-The backend is built using Hardhat, providing a robust framework for developing Ethereum smart contracts.
+The backend is built using Hardhat, providing a robust framework for developing Solidity smart contracts.
 - `/frontend_tontine`: The frontend application, developed with React and Next.js, offers a user-friendly interface for interacting with the Tontine protocol.
-It includes features such as token buying, locking, and staking in two different vaults.
+It includes features such as token buying, locking, and staking blockchains native tokens in two different vaults.

 ## Getting Started